Blondus: Romae instauratae libri III.Back to corvina data

 The edge is gilded on three sides.
 Traces of gauffering can be detected at the head and the tail.
 Diamond net pattern can be seen indistinctly at the head-edge; at the base of the endband, the following writing in ink referring to the author can be read: “BLON[D]”.

 The endleaves at the left board are sewn parchment one-fold endleaves.
 The first leaf is a paste-down pasted onto the board.
 All of the visible leaves of the endleaves had been ruled for writing, but the size of the text field is bigger than that of the codex sheets.
 The paste-down is smaller than the flyleaf; it had been trimmed on three sides by the bookbinder.
 Pasted on the paste-down is an ex libris: ”Cath Ecclesiae Jauriensis”.
 The flyfly preserved a faded, rectangular impression of the clasps that had been lost.

 The endleaves at the right board are also sewn parchment one-fold endleaves, the leaves had been ruled for writing, but the size of the text field is bigger than that of the codex sheets.
 The paste-down is smaller than the flyleaf; it had been trimmed on three sides by the bookbinder.

 Endband core is white leather which must have been attached to the textblock in a separate session from sewing.
 A leading thread had been held both beneath and above the endband core.
 Damage of the tailband reveals an untwisted leading thread.
-The endband features compound decorative stitches sewn with two colors (two threads are light green, while one thread is flesh-colored).
+The endband features compound decorative stitches sewn with two colors (the headband is sewn with two threads of light green and one thread of flesh color; the tailband features two threads of both colors).
 S-twist embroidery threads were used in both colors.